uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

   - If the targeted minion is a `caasp_node` system type, the operation for removing a package:
     - Must be hidden from the UI and the corresponding operation must not be scheduled: `/systems/details/packages/RemoveConfirm`, `/ystems/ssm/PackageRemove`, `ActionChainManager#schedulePackageRemoval`, `ActionChainManager#schedulePackageRemoval`
     - The corresponding operation must fail if scheduled via XMLRPC: `SystemHandler#schedulePackageRemove`

+Additionally, the reboot action must be changed:
+- If the targeted minion is a `caasp_node` system type, the operation for rebooting a system:
+    - `ActionChainManager#scheduleRebootAction`, `ActionChainManager#scheduleRebootActions`, and the XMLRPC action (`SystemHandler#scheduleReboot`) must _only_ `touch /var/run/reboot-required` (the rebooting is done by the `kured` service, which is deployed by Kubernetes on all the nodes of the cluster).

 While this approach changes the underlying Java core of Uyuni/SUSE Manager, notable advantages come in terms of: